PostHog/posthog/playwright/e2e-vrt/README.md

 ### The CI run on GitHub fails for any reason

 Troubleshoot by viewing the Playwright report: Click on "Details" next to the failing workflow, click on "Summary" and download the artifact file.
-Extract this file and navigate to it in a terminal to then run `npx playwright show-report`.
+Extract this file and navigate to it in a terminal to then run `pnpm dlx playwright show-report`.

 ### Your locally generated images, don't verify CI checks